SivuyisiweJali/AI-Powered-Productivity-Assistant/README.md

 This dashboard aims to help a company that uses traditional task execution methods such as using paper diaries to plan and write meeting notes, interaction with customers is limited to calls and paper document and write the same emails multiple times.

-Solution overview and key features
+Solution overview and Key functions

 This dashboard will help a company automate its processes using AI.
 The company will then be able to use the following tools and features:
 - Meeting notes summeriser